unist-analytics/dalab/content/authors/ksj/_index.md

 ---
 # Display name
-title: Heesun Kim
+title: Seongjin Kim

 # Username (this should match the folder name)
 authors:
-- hee
+- ksj

 # Is this the primary user of the site?
 superuser: false